 Repaint as often as necessary over the life of the cyc.
 Clean between each coat.
 Wearing surgical booties and/or putting plastic on the floor coves during rehearsal or studio prep will prolong the time between new coats of paint.

-11. Questions?
+12. Questions?

 Please give us a call at: (503) 723-7448.
-You can also email us at: info@procyc.com
+You can also email us at: info@procyc.com www.procyc.com

-Instructions, videos, schematics, helpful construction hints and other recommendations can be found on our website: www.procyc.com PRO CYC[®] PRO CYC, INC.
+Instructions, videos, schematics, helpful construction hints and other recommendations can be found on our website: